GROW CHARD: It's Easy and Nutritious

 After planting, water gently and wet the soil to a depth of at least six inches.
 Keep the soil moist, but not too wet with periodic light sprinkling until seedlings appear.
 Water thoroughly and less often as plants grow larger.
 Fertilize lightly about two months after planting and again 2 – 3 months later.

 Chard should be ready to harvest in 60-90 days, depending on the weather.
 Harvest from the plant by breaking away or cutting off a few fully grown leaves near the base.
 New leaves continue to grow from the center as the older ones are cut away.

 You can harvest many times from one plant.
 If you do not harvest the outer leaves, they become stringy and tough.
 If a plant “bolts” and starts to produce a seed stalk, harvest all good leaves, then pull out the plant and put it in your compost pile.

 Vincent Lazaneo Urban Horticulture Advisor for UC Cooperative Extension.
 He helped found the San Diego County Master Gardener Association more than two decades ago and serves as its advisor.
 He is the author of numerous articles on plants and pests that appeared in the San Diego Union-Tribune, California Garden and other publications.

-- 2013 - San Diego Master Gardener Association
+- 2014 - Master Gardener Association of San Diego County

 Home| FAQs | Solve a Problem | School Program | Community Gardens | Resources | Speakers | Calendar | Contact